-- ❖ In FY 2018 and prior years, the positions and costs for this program are included in Safety and Risk Management (7401). - Staffing changes reflect the following transfers: - o 2.0 Professional positions from Safety and Risk Management (7401). - o 1.0 Professional position from Chief Academic Officer (0304). - o 15.0 Support Staff positions from School Administration and Instructional Leadership (4701). - o 2.0 Support Staff positions from Building Maintenance (7602).
+- In FY 2018 and prior years, the positions and costs for this program are included in Safety and Risk Management (7401). - Staffing changes reflect the following: - Transfer of 2.0 Professional positions from Safety and Risk Management (7401). - Transfer of a 1.0 Professional position from Chief Academic Officer (0304). - Transfer of 15.0 Support Staff positions from School Administration and Instructional Leadership (4701). - Transfer of 2.0 Support Staff positions from Building Maintenance (7602).